-Much of my life has been spent exploring the natural world or cooking.
-Over the time, the interconnectivity of all life on this planet has become increasingly apparent.
+Much of my life has been dedicated to exploring the natural world, cooking and sharing food.
+Over the time, the inter-connectivity of all life on this planet has become increasingly apparent.
 Food and flavour is our most intimate experiential connection to our environment.
 As a youth, I fell in love with gastronomy, with the seemingly endless combinations of flavour, texture and colour that could be produced using proper technique.
 As I grew and explored sustainable farming, I became increasingly aware that this was where the magic lay, not with the preparation of the cook, but with the soil.
 A healthy and happy farmland produces healthier and tastier produce.
 The flavours that are created here, from the soil, dwarf the culinary efforts of even the best chefs.

-After a lengthy career as both a restaurant and private chef, my fascination with the natural world and our relationship with food grew exponentially.
-Throughout this time, I’d come to understand that to truly understand cuisine is to understand ingredients.
-How and where this produce is grown, foraged, or hunted tells it’s story to us through flavour.
-I came to the seemingly obvious conclusion: Amazing food is fueled primarily by conscious farmers and purveyors.
+After a lengthy career as both a restaurant chef and private chef, my fascination with the natural world and our relationship with food seemed to grow exponentially.
+Throughout this time, I’d come to understand that to truly appreciate fine cuisine is to understand ingredients.
+How and where this produce is grown, foraged, or hunted tells a story to us through flavour.
+Eventually, I came to the seemingly obvious conclusion: The tastiest food is fuelled primarily by conscious farmers and purveyors.
 Farmers who put their hearts and souls into allowing nature to create are the true culinary heroes.
-A chef’s duty is to assemble these ingredients, to accentuate and celebrate their inherent flavours.
+A chef’s place is to assemble these ingredients, to accentuate and celebrate their inherent flavours.

 One of our generations’ most influential names in gastronomy James Beard once said: “food is our common ground, a universal experience”.
 For me, this statement has always resonated particularly strong.
 Food is our primary and most intimate connection to our surroundings.
 It transcends cultural boundaries and allows us to connect universally.
 Even in instances where language or cultural differences appear to distance us, great food can bridge that gap.

 After brief head chef stints at Ottawa’s Divino wine studio and Napo, our Chef realized that his heart remained in the catering world and working as a personal chef.
 He decided to incorporate a love for travel and cooking and set off to explore the world working as a private chef on chartered super yachts and villas.
 Chef Kyle continued to work as a personal chef in homes and Villas providing personalized private dining, catering to those keen on experiencing a unique take on local cuisine, wherever local may be.
-40 countries and hundreds of satisfied clients later, he decided to return to Vancouver to share his food in the city where he fell in love with gastronomy.
-Sharing great food, sourcing sustainability, and building community.
+40 countries and hundreds of satisfied clients later, our chef and the Green Artichoke movement has returned to the unceded lands commonly know as Victoria and Vancouver Island to share the locally grown delights of Victoria’s organic farming community. transforming local ingredients, sourcing sustainability, and building community.